Alanine.

 What are the benefits?

-• Moisturizes the skin: Alanine helps to retain moisture, providing hydration to the skin and keeping it soft and supple.
+- Moisturizes the skin: Alanine retains moisture, providing hydration to the skin and keeping it soft and supple.

-• Improves skin texture: It aids in maintaining the skin’s natural barrier, promoting smoother and more refined skin.
+- Skin texture: It maintains the skin’s natural barrier, promoting smoother and more refined skin.

-• Supports skin repair: As an amino acid, Alanine contributes to the skin’s natural repair processes, helping to reduce the appearance of fine lines and wrinkles.
+- Cell renewal: As an amino acid, Alanine contributes to the skin’s natural renewal processes, which minimizes the appearance of creases.

-• Enhances product absorption: Alanine can improve the penetration of other active ingredients in skincare formulations, making products more effective.
+- Enhances product absorption: Alanine can better the penetration of other active ingredients in skincare formulations, making products more effective.

-• Provides antioxidant protection: It helps protect the skin against free radical damage, which can lead to premature aging.
+- Provides antioxidant protection: It can protect the skin against free radical damage, which can lead to premature damage.

 How is it used in our products?

 Alanine is used, for example, in F74 Regeneration Intense Face Cream and F84 Blemish Control Face Mask from OLIVEDA.
-Its inclusion enhances hydration and improves skin texture by balancing moisture levels.
+Its inclusion betters hydration and skin texture by balancing moisture levels.
 Its inclusion supports elasticity and a youthful appearance by contributing to protein synthesis in the skin.